Geography is the subject which holds the key to our future.

 Geography is a popular subject taught throughout the school from Years 7 to 13.
 Examination results are well above national average, with a number of students pursuing the subject, or related disciplines, at university.

 In September 2019, we were re-accredited with the Secondary Geography Quality Mark with Centre of Excellence Status, in recognition of the quality of the curriculum and teaching in the department.
-There are four full-time members of staff who are committed geographers and experienced teachers.
+There are five members of staff who are committed geographers and experienced teachers.

 At Key Stage 3, the syllabus includes a range of topics at varying scales.
 The GCSE and A Level specifications are both with AQA.